GLP-1 Injections

 • Am I required to exercise?

-We recommend you to exercise while on semaglutide, but it is not required.
+We recommend you to exercise while on GLP-1 Injections, but it is not required.
 You may lose muscle mass while losing weight, and exercising regularly helps retain your muscle mass and fitness.

 What You Need To Know About

-Tirzepatide is the active ingredient in injectable weight-loss medication.
-It was FDA-approved in 2021 for Type 2 diabetes under the brand name Mounjaro and later found to be beneficial for weight loss.
-It was FDA-approved in 2023 for weight loss as Zepbound.
-Tirzepatide is the active ingredient in both Mounjaro and Zepbound.
+GLP-1/GIP Injections is the active ingredient in injectable weight-loss medication with the same active ingredient as the brand name medications.
+It was FDA-approved in 2021 for Type 2 diabetes and later found to be beneficial for weight loss.
+It was FDA-approved in 2023 for weight loss.
+This medication uses the same active ingredient, but it may be administered under different brand names.

 • What are side effects I should be aware of?